weiplanet/O365-EDU-SDS-AspNetMVC-Samples/README.md

 The `Middlewares/OAuth.cs` file defines a middleware that validates the OAuth1 or OAuth2 signature for each incoming request with a OneRoster route.
 This file also contains the hard-coded client ID and secret.
 In order to make OAuth2 requests, first visit the /token endpoint using OAuth1 credentials to get the access token.
 The `Startup.cs` file configures the app to use this middleware.
-While the OneRoster v1.1 spec allows for OAuth2 bearer token authorization, it is not supported in this sample.

 #### SDS Profile Management
 The `Startup.cs` file configures the app to use .NET Core's OpenIDConnect (oidc) library.
 This flow is handled by `AccountController`.